damnlie/bolt-theme-easy_start/readme.md

 * Social network info (facebook,twitter,linkedin  etc.)
 * Information for footer info block

-New contenttype added in contenttype.yml (called Frontpage Image this is for the scrolling images in a front page)
+New contenttype should be add in contenttype.yml (called Frontpage Image this is for the scrolling images in a front page)

+Otherwise the front page images are coming from the image directory.

 For a sidebar in innnerpages please create relation between pages.